 Normally, we can come to you or you can come and visit us at our warehouse and education workshop space.
-However while we are in the midst of moving warehouses (January – February 2022) we will only be offering incursions.
+However while we are in the midst of moving warehouses and building our new education spaces we will only be offering incursions.

 Our passionate educators are all qualified and highly experienced and will work with your students to ignite their curiosity, their creativity, develop problem solving.
 We aim to support your good work, providing you with the skills, materials and opportunities you might need to get your students playing, thinking and making more creatively and more sustainably.

 We are the proud providers of workshops and seminars that give you and your colleagues loads of usable insights and ideas for making learning spaces more mindful, more sustainable, more creative and more fun.
 All sessions count towards teacher-identified professional development.

 Reverse Garbage runs a range of creative reuse workshops specially designed to build skills, challenge and engage students of different ages.

 Early Learning workshops align with the Early Years Learning Framework for Australia.
 Primary and secondary school workshops are built around NSW Syllabus outcomes.